Readri205/MS3_Plant_Manager/README.md

      * **Footer** The footer is displayed on all pages and is consistent.
 There are three sections **'About'** - describes 'us' as an organisation, **'Data Analysis and Presentation Requirements?'** - describes what we do, and **'Contact'** - describes how to contact **'us'** to discuss what we can do for **'you'**.
 * ### Home Page
    * Information Box
      * Contains the details as to the intention of the site and a how it can be used.
-It contains basci information in each card to explain the key features of the site;
+It contains basic information in each card to explain the key features of the site;
        * User plant lists;
        * User defined collections lists;
        * Search functions by name, filter and image upload;